paperinick/paperinick.github.io/_posts/2020-11-01-posting-tutorial.md

 Almost all this topics are described in wide detail in the GitHub Docs, for instance [How to configure a remote for a fork](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork), [How to sync a fork](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) and [How to create a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

+## If you are very lazy
+If you are very lazy, instead of setting up a local repository you can just create the new file (and edit the `author.yml` file) directly in github, and then committing the changes and creating the pull request.

+This approach is certainly faster and easier, but it works only the first time: when you will want to add a new post, you will need to sync the fork and that does not work only online.
+The only hacky way to do it would be to delete your forked repository, fork it again from the original paperinick account and make the new changes.

+**OR** you could just learn the basis of git and do it the correct way!
+It is not that hard, trust me: when you are writing Gibbs sampler all day long issuing a couple shell commands should be a piece of cake.

+And moreover, it is a useful skill to have!